• Why is Alexandria a popular weekend getaway?

 Carlyle House

-Just across the street from Alexandria’s City Hall in the heart of Old Town lies an elegant, almost fairytale-like house that John Carlyle built for his lovely bride Sarah Fairfax in 1793.
+Just across the street from Alexandria’s City Hall in the heart of Old Town lies an elegant, almost fairytale-like Carlyle House that John Carlyle built for his lovely bride Sarah Fairfax in 1793.
 He was a wealthy British merchant, she was from a prominent colonial Virginia family, and their home became the center of Alexandria’s political and social life.

 Architecturally unique, Carlyle House is the only 18th century house in Alexandria made of stone.
 The beautifully restored mansion offers an exciting perspective on the way of life in Alexandria just before the Revolution.
 The lovely garden is meticulously maintained and features the same plants that would have been present during the times of the Carlyles.